tgoldenberg/curriculum2015/unitsYear2/4-soundcloudAPI/README.md

 - Write some blog content for others to see
 - Host it on the web!

-##Learning Objectives
-By the end of this project the employee will be able to...

-* Obtain a Client ID by registering their application with SoundCloud
-* Initialize their application using SC.initialize
-* Get information from an API using SC.get
-* Use jQuery to append text to an HTML page

 ##References/Tools
 * [official Rails site](http://rubyonrails.org/)
 * [ruby docs](http://ruby-doc.org/)